cgsrjunior/cgsrjunior/README.md

 I'm a science computer student at [UFRGS](http:/www.ufrgs.br) and software engineer.
 I'm always interested in computers and this motives me to pursue a role in this field and i really like to study the many areas of computing

+Actual job: Graphical Computing using C++ and OpenGL (simulation for architeture and urbanism environments)

 - 😄 Pronouns: He/him
 - 🌱 I’m currently learning: machine learning, computer vision and parallel computing
 - 📫 How to reach me: cgsrjunior@inf.ufrgs.br, [LinkedIn](https://www.linkedin.com/in/cleiber-rodrigues-68153619a/)